 Get your largest bowl, you will need it, this salad makes a large amount of salad.
 Slice Napa cabbage into 1/4 inch slices, you may want to roughly chop the cabbage again so the pieces aren't too large.
 Slice green onion tops and add to the bowl.

-Melt butter in a large saucepan, add Ramen noodles to saucepan breaking them as you put them into the saucepan.
+Melt butter in a large saucepan, add Ramen noodles to the saucepan breaking them as you put them into the saucepan.
 The most difficult part of this recipe is browning the noodles, and not burning them.
 It doesn't take long before the noodles are burnt, it seems to happen only a second or two after they are toasted, watch them carefully.

 Add toasted Ramen noodles to the salad.
-Add slivered almonds to salad, use your hands and toss the cabbage, green onions, toasted ramen noodles, and almond slivers well.
+Add slivered almonds to the salad, use your hands and toss the cabbage, green onions, toasted ramen noodles, and almond slivers well.

 For the Dressing